felixschmetz/decay/README.md

 Following functionalities will be added shortly:

+Soon:
+* Parallel saving
+* Arugments for
+  * Light to dark or dark to light
-* Adapt bound of streak lengths
+  * Adapt bound of streak lengths (manually?)
-* Change thickness of streaks
 * horizontal sorting
+* arguments for horizontal or vertical sorting

+Near future:
 * increasing streak length throughout picture or just part of picture

+Far future:
 * enclosure sorting: select specific part of image to be modified and leave the rest untouched

+Probably around October/November:
+* Port everything to iphone
-* Support for other data types than jpg
+* Support for different editing operations:
-* Parallel sorting (in progress)
+  * Simple ones:
+    * Blurring
+    * Graining
+    * common camera artifacts
+    * Color degrading
+  * think of other ones
+* Make new github repository with nice layout

 ## Getting Started
 ### Usage